-We recently posted a deep dive into the 20 hottest eCommerce trends for 2019.
+We posted a deep dive into the 20 hottest eCommerce trends for 2019.
 Following on from that, we’ve decided to take a look at Australia’s most innovative online stores and rate them based on how many of our 20 innovative trends they’re across.

 Before we get into the companies and what they’re doing I’d like to share some key findings from initial research.
 When accessing the online stores against the 20 innovative trends, I found that Aussie web stores are excelling in a few key areas yet falling short in others.

 Out of our seven most Australian online retailers, only one had used augmented reality (AR), one possessed a voice app, and not a single online store has a virtual reality (VR) offering.
 This leaves them well behind their American counterparts who are increasingly offering new and innovative digital experiences to their customers.
 On the flip side, there are strong areas for all.
 Every single one of the top seven has great delivery options, consistent multi-channel messaging and engaging video content.

 What does this mean for your online business?
 Firstly, there are definitely areas for your online business to be a leader.
 Consider how AR, VR or a voice app could bring value to your business and differentiate your positioning in the market.
 Secondly, to ensure competitiveness, offer extensive delivery options, have consistent multi-channel messaging, and create interesting video content.

 Of course, there are other things your online brand could be doing, but based on our research, those are trends to keep front of mind for 2023 and beyond.

 Alcohol | Integrated | >1M customers